 - Although it reduces taxable income, a negatively geared investment property is still running at a loss.
 Investors should consider if they have the financial means to cover these losses each week, month and year, as well as for the entire period of time they plan to negatively gear

-- Investors should consider the risk of their property decreasing in value, which could mean they’re unable to achieve the longer-term capital gain often associated with this strategy
+- Investors should consider the risk of their property not growing in value, which could mean they’re unable to achieve the longer-term capital gain often associated with this strategy

 - Investors who negatively gear should regularly evaluate the performance of their investment property to ensure that it will eventually make them money through the form of capital growth

-- Investors who use this approach need to be disciplined with their finances and understand how negative gearing works
+- Investors who use this approach need to be disciplined with their finances and can use the spare funds to offset their loan

 - There are some political considerations to take into account.
 On both sides of the political fence, there are ongoing arguments for and against negative gearing, as well as calls for changes to negative gearing legislation.
 Investors should consider how any future changes may affect their investment and financial position.
 Minor changes were made to negative gearing legislation in the 2017 federal budget, which you can read more about in BMT Tax Depreciation’s 2017 Budget Whitepaper.